facebookresearch/vggsfm/README.md

 python test.py
 ```

-You should see something like (yes the performance jumps a lot compared to v1.0, i.e., the paper version):
+You should see something like:

 ```bash
 ----------------------------------------------------------------------------------------------------